Gulf sukuk funds grow but liquidity is problem

 Investors in sukuk include Islamic banks investing on their own accounts, which adds to the institutional and stable nature of the sukuk market, said David Marshall, head of product and distribution at Emirates NBD Asset Management.

-"There is a normalisation of sukuk as an asset class," Marshall said, noting net inflows of $30 million last year into the sukuk fund of Emirates NBD ENBD.DU, which was launched in 2010 and now has $44 million in assets.
+"There is a normalisation of sukuk as an asset class," Marshall said, noting net inflows of $30 million last year into the sukuk fund of Emirates NBD, which was launched in 2010 and now has $44 million in assets.

 But not all sukuk funds have enjoyed such interest, and distribution channels for funds have a strong influence on the make-up of investors in them, Marshall said.